The Challenge: A Frail Heart

 Phil’s cardiologist, Michael Mathier, MD, head of the Section of Heart Failure and Pulmonary Hypertension at UPMC’s Heart and Vascular Institute, believed Phil’s best option for treatment was a heart transplant.

-He had a series of tests with Ravi Ramani, MD, director of the Integrated Heart Failure Program, and joined the transplant list.
+He had a series of tests and was approved for the heart transplant list.

 “Every one of the doctors had a quiet confidence that put me at ease,” Phil says.
 “They were all so different from one another, and yet so professional, capable, and compassionate.
 That confidence and compassion took away my fears.”